Nutrinza Limited Terms of Trade

 5.2 Retention of title

-Legal and beneficial ownership of the Goods remains with the Seller until payment of all amounts owing by the Buyer to the Seller under the Sale Contract are made in full.
+Legal and beneficial ownership of the Goods remains with the Seller until payment of all amounts owing by the Buyer to the Seller under the Sales Contract are made in full.

 5.3 Buyer to keep Goods separate